Writing retreat in France.

 Lunch in St Emilion at a crêperie followed by a tour of the underground church, one of only two monolithic churches in France.

-After our tour we’ll head to Clos Jacobins where we’ll discover their an-cient limestone cellars and enjoy a very special wine tasting.
+After our tour we’ll head to Clos Jacobins where we’ll discover their ancient limestone cellars to enjoy a very special wine tasting.

 4:30 – 6pm Leisurely stroll around town to further discover this medieval UNESCO World Heritage site.
 We’ll have time to shop as well as write in our journals at a local café.

-7pm Tonight we’ll dine on market fresh ingredients at Doni’s home outside along with river whipped up for us by our chef.
+7pm Tonight we’ll dine on market fresh ingredients at Doni’s home outside along with river whipped up for us by our personal French chef.